kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_design_description.md

-The Design features encompass a set of functionalities focused on creating an optimal user experience through thoughtful and visually appealing user interfaces.
-These features cover aspects such as intuitive navigation, aesthetic design elements, and consistent user interactions.
+Enhance your product with intuitive navigation, appealing design elements, and consistent user interactions.
-With a user-centric approach, the Design features aim to enhance both the visual appeal and overall usability of the product, ensuring a seamless and engaging experience for end-users.
+Adopt a user-centric approach for a seamless and engaging experience.